markus7800/PPLStaticFactor/README.md

 positional arguments:
-  filename     name of your program in evaluations/models/ without path but with file extension algorithm    benchmark to run (lp|is|lmh|smc|vi) repetitions  number of experemint runs
+  filename     name of your program in evaluations/models/ without path but with file extension algorithm    benchmark to run (lp|is|lmh|smc|vi) repetitions  number of experiment runs
 ```
+E.g. `python3 run_benchmark_for_model.py test.jl lmh 3`.

-You can configure the number of iterations for `is` and `lmh` in `evaluation/N_iters.jl`.
+You can configure the number of iterations for `is` and `lmh` in `evaluation/N_iters.jl` based on `modelname`.

-Note that in order to compare the factorised SMC implementation to a naive implementation, you have to implement a data-annealed version of your model in `evaluation/smc.jl`.
+Note that in order to compare the factorised SMC implementation to a naive implementation, you have to implement a data-annealed version of your model in `evaluation/smc.jl` (This makes only sense if your model can make use of incrementally adding observed data points during SMC inference.
+For examples see `evaluation/smc.jl`).